Website design and development

 In development

-A peer-to-peer Praise system, this side-project was to help with Reward and Recognition.
-As a staff representative, this topic was regularly on our agenda and after some insightful conversations I envisaged this possible solution.
+A peer-to-peer Praise system, this side-project was to help with Reward and Recognition in an organisation.
+As a staff representative at my place of work, this topic was regularly on our agenda and after some insightful conversations I envisaged this possible solution.

-The second CRUD app I've developed, my aim was that a user could choose an affirmation, select the recipient from a departmentalised list and add their name and message in less than 30 seconds - upon landing on the homepage, the four-step form is immediately available to send Praise to fulfil this requirement.
-Once sent, the recipient can enjoy a designed email sent straight to their inbox and the Praise is added to a virtual Praise Wall too.
-The Praise Wall shows all Praise given to everyone and can be filtered to show only one individual; the Personal Praise Wall is also accessible via link using URL parameters.
-Behind the scenes (and a log-in wall) there is a Content Management System for Praise and Staff and, in future, there will be additional management areas for administrator accounts, departments and affirmations.
+Once sent, the recipient enjoys a designed email sent straight to their inbox and the Praise is added to a Praise Wall too.
+The Praise Wall shows all Praise given to everyone and can be filtered to show only one individual or a department; these Personal or Department Praise Walls are also accessible via direct link using URL parameters.
+Behind the scenes there is a tiered administration access area, with custom CMS for Praise, Staff, Departments, Affirmations and users.

-I also designed all the graphics throughout, creating 39 affirmation choices.
+I also designed all the graphics throughout, creating over 40 initial affirmation choices.
 These affirmations create a core set and I envisage seasonal, time-limited or company-related/project-specific affirmations can be dropped in and out easily too.

 Makaton to Music